 This is a powder-like substance that is made up of microscopic grains that come from flowers or plants.

 This is a type of fungus that is frequently found in dark and damp areas.
 The microscopic spores that it releases into the air act as allergens.
 There are different types of molds that exist naturally in the environment.

 Allergic dermatitis can be incredibly uncomfortable for your dog.
 The condition may range from mild to severe and, if left untreated, can eventually become debilitating.
-Any dog can develop allergic dermatitis, but breeds that are commonly affected are Boxers, Bulldogs, Retrievers, and German shepherds, and Shih Tzus.
+Any dog can develop allergic dermatitis, but breeds that are most commonly affected are Boxers, Bulldogs, Retrievers, and German Shepherds, and Shih Tzus.

 Common signs of allergic dermatitis in dogs are: